-On this page you can read an update on the efforts we have taken in support of Ian and Heather and the Magnificent Seven, and find out how you can help with the next steps.
+On this page you can read an update (as at 10 March 2019) on the partnership with Ian and Heather and the Magnificent Seven, and find out how you can help with the next steps.
 To see the introduction, click here.
 If you are able to push any of these things forward, then please get in touch.

 Tools for the Magnificent Seven

 This group of young men and women lived in a care home until Easter 2018, where they learnt tailoring or shoe-making.
-They were generously provided with rent when they moved out, but now need to establish individual businesses to earn money for food and clothes, as well as saving up for when the rent is due.
-Each one has set out their reasons for seeking help and specified the tools they need to launch their business.
+They were generously provided with rent when they moved out, but now need to establish individual businesses to earn money for food and clothes.
+It is a hand-to-mouth’ existence at present, but they must start saving for when the rent is due in Easter 2019 or they will be homeless.
+Each one has set out their reasons for seeking help with launching their business and specified the tools they need.

-- If you have tools to donate, please note (i) we cannot use power tools, as the electricity supply is intermittent in Freetown and the voltage fluctuates; (ii) worn saws do not cut the local hardwood that is commonly in use; and (iii) we need to talk about shipping costs, so get in touch to discuss this alongside your kind offer!
+If you have tools to donate, please note (i) we cannot use power tools, as electricity is intermittent in Freetown and the voltage fluctuates; (ii) worn saws do not cut the local hardwood that is commonly in use; and (iii) we need to talk about shipping costs, so get in touch!

 - Abu has also asked for a fudge wheel, but they are £30-£40 on Ebay, so we are asking around for this cunning little tool…

 - We heard a rumour that old yoga mats can be used in the construction of flip flop soles.
 The local Nuffield Health Gym kindly donated some, but there is no sign yet that the material has been of any real use.

 - Lansana has decided not to take up the offer of business coaching from Ian and Heather.
 This has been a hard decision, but Ian and Heather will only coach people who commit – and we appreciate Lansana’s dogged independence!